 The Georgian Bay Biosphere (GBB) is an inclusive and dynamic organization that builds capacity for regional sustainability in eastern Georgian Bay.
-Established in 1998, the Georgian Bay Biosphere Reserve Inc. is a non-profit registered Canadian charity governed by a Board of Directors with an administrative office located in Parry Sound, Ontario, Canada.
+Established in 1998, the GBB is a non-profit registered Canadian charity governed by a Board of Directors with an administrative office located in Parry Sound, Ontario, Canada.

 In 2004, our grassroots nomination document was accepted by UNESCO as it met strict criteria for designation as a world biosphere.
 Biospheres receive no funding from UNESCO nor from Canada, but rely on charitable donations, government grants and contracts to deliver their work.

 Our mission is to nurture a balance between humans and nature in the Georgian Bay Biosphere region.

 Sustainable communities can only be achieved by working with other groups and organizations committed to the same goals.
 Our work necessitates creating partnerships, building networks, facilitating dialogue and coordinating programs with others.

-Our goal at GBBR is to help inform, educate, facilitate and provide leadership where it is needed.
+Our goal is to help inform, educate, facilitate and provide leadership where it is needed.
 We take a balanced perspective to understand the “big picture” of activities that support conservation and sustainability in the region.

 We carry out our mission by using our networking skills to identify opportunities for collaboration.